AI-PoweredShipped to ProdConcept to CodeAgent NativeStartups

 Unbounded agent loops are unpredictable and expensive.
 A cap forces efficient tool use and guarantees response time.

-25 tests validate behaviors that emerge from tool composition — not individual tool correctness.
+300+ emergence test cases across 25 suites validate behaviors that emerge from tool composition — not individual tool correctness.
 Tests like "a vague query should trigger clarification" verify system-level outcomes.

 Unit tests verify tools work in isolation.
 Emergence tests verify the system produces useful outcomes when tools interact — the gap where real bugs hide in agent systems.